Margaux-Armfield/stop_detector/README.md

   - `mean_rate_all_tracks`: speed (meters per second) - the average rate in meters per second that the animal was moving across all observations
   - `distance_traveled_since_stop_began`: distance (meters) - the number of meters that the animal has travel since the stop began
   - `average_rate_since_stop_began`: speed (meters per second) - - the average rate in meters per second that the animal was moving after the stop began

 If the setting `Final stop only` is `False`, an additional csv file will be output:
-- `all_stops.csv` - a csv file containing all the stop points detected matching the configuration parameters, with the following columns:
+  - `all_stops.csv` - a csv file containing all the stop points detected matching the configuration parameters, with the same contents as above.

 ### Settings